willianathompson/osticket-prereqs/README.md

 </p>
 <p>

-The osTicket installer was successfully run by navigating to (http://localhost/osTicket/scp/login.php) in the browser.
-During installation, the necessary PHP and MySQL configurations were verified, and the database details (osticket, labuser, and the set password) were entered.
-The Admin user setup was completed with the creation of an Admin Username, Password, and Email, along with setting the Timezone.
-After finalizing the installation, the setup folder was deleted for security, and the system was tested by logging into the Admin Panel to verify ticket creation, email integration, and overall functionality.
+The osTicket installer was successfully run by going to http://localhost/osTicket/scp/login.php in the browser.
+During the setup, the required PHP and MySQL settings were checked, and the database details (osticket, labuser, and the password) were entered.
+The Admin user was set up by creating an Admin username, password, and email, and selecting the correct timezone.
+After finishing the installation, the setup folder was deleted for security reasons.
+Finally, the system was tested by logging into the Admin Panel to make sure ticket creation, email integration, and everything else worked as expected.

 </p>
 <br />